kalletolonen/pythondjango/notes.md

 ### Miniproject option 1

--A site for renting out RV's
+- A site for renting out RV's
+- Booking calendar for vehicles
--An individual booking calendar for each vehicle -Renter can set renting terms: minimum rent period, day price & pre-set car properties (travel outside host country, pets, 230-v electricity, navigation, etc. )
+- Renter can set renting terms: minimum rent period, day price & pre-set car properties (travel outside host country, pets, 230-v electricity, navigation, etc. )
--Comments for renter and vehicles (peer reviewed rentals) -Search for customers (user sets date of travel & budget + more properties if needed) -Login for customers & renters & admin
+- Comments for renter and vehicles
+- Search for customers (user sets date of travel & budget + more properties if needed) -Login for admin

+#### Stretch goals

+**User auth**
+-Login for customers & renters & admin

+**Views**
+- Renter can get easy total sums of key metrics
+- Customer can view their rents and key metrics
+- Peer reviews for renters and customers (Confirmed rent from the renter required)

+**Prices**
+-An individual price calendar for each vehicle (day price (week price is calculated from that))

+**Confirmations**
 -Email confirmations

-#### Stretch goals

 **Paymment integration**
 - Renter gives an account number
 - Rentee makes payment -> a reservation is populated
+- I take a cut for the service that's provided

 ### Miniproject option 2